brown9804/MicrosoftCloudEssentialsHub/0_Azure/4_AzureDevOps/demos/1_AzDevOpsAgents.md

 Setting up a self-hosted macOS agent involves a few more steps but gives you more control over the environment.

 1. **Check Prerequisites**:
-   - Ensure your macOS version is supported (e.g., macOS Sequoia).
+   - Ensure your macOS version is supported (e.g., macOS Sonoma).
    - Install Git (version 2.9.0 or higher) using Homebrew:
      ```sh
      brew install git